jagenjo/litescene.js/guides/coroutines.md

 - ```LS.sleep( ms )```  waits ```ms``` milliseconds and then resolves the Promise.
 - ```LS.nextFrame()```  returns a promise that will be resolved when the next frame ends being rendered

-Example of function that will print a message every second till the time expires:
+Example of function that will print a message every second till the time expires without using any callback:

 ```js
 this.showMessageDuring = async function( time )